wp-plugins/game-schedules/readme.txt

 == Changelog ==

+= 4.2 =

+* Modified the loading (enqueuing) of JavaScripts.
+They now load only on the pages where Game Schedules needs them.
+* Continued removing non-fatal PHP notices and warnings.

 = 4.1.1 =

 * Fixed a bit of a problem with the schedule ID, the schedule title, and the schedule permalink/slug.
 Please read about this change in the Description and the Upgrade Notice.